Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog Memory

 There has been a long-standing debate about how animals perceive memory.
 Some people believe that to have true memories, you must be self-aware.
 If you have no awareness of self, how can you put yourself into a memory?
 This might sound strange to people, but there are many who think that animals lack crucial pieces of self-awareness.

-If you have no sense of individual identity, how can you rebuild a memory around a single entity of self?
-These are questions that have puzzled researchers for years, and they deeply affect how we study and understand dog memory.
+If you have no sense of identity, how can you rebuild a memory around a single entity of self?
+These questions have puzzled researchers for years, and they deeply affect how we study and understand dog memory.
 Scientists and behaviorists have a good understanding of how dogs’ short-term memory works, but there are still questions about how dogs remember and interact with long-term memory.

 portrait photo of Cesky Fousek dog

-Image Credit: Jan Danek jdm.foto, Shutterstock
+Image By: Jan Danek jdm.foto, Shutterstock

 Dogs’ Short-Term Memory

-Scientists have determined that dogs have a very small short-term memory.
-Studies have shown that dogs will only recall things for 2 minutes before they forget.
+Scientists have determined that dogs have a very small short-term memory1.
+Studies have shown that dogs only recall things for 2 minutes before they forget.
 That means if you are playing fetch with your dog, they will only remember the last couple of throws rather than the entire play session.

 Dogs’ Long-Term Memory